ibm-cloud-docs/Cloudant/offerings/responsibilities.md

 # Understanding your responsibilities when you use {{site.data.keyword.cloudant_short_notm}}
 {: #cloudant-responsibilities}

-Learn about the management responsibilities, and terms and conditions, that you own when you use {{site.data.keyword.cloudant_short_notm}}.
-For a high-level view of the service types in {{site.data.keyword.cloud}}, and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for using {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
+Learn about the management responsibilities, and terms and conditions, that you own when you use {{site.data.keyword.cloudantfull}}.
+For a high-level view of the service types in {{site.data.keyword.cloud}}, and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM}} for each type, see [Shared responsibilities for using {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
 {: shortdesc}

 Review the following sections to understand the specific responsibilities between you and {{site.data.keyword.IBM_notm}} when you use {{site.data.keyword.cloudant_short_notm}}.
 For the overall terms of use, see [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview/terms-of-use?topic=overview-terms).